 The definitive diagnosis of EP is made either by US or by direct visualization during surgery.
 The diagnosis of pregnancy is central to the diagnosis of possible ectopic pregnancy and needs to be confirmed first.
 Urine pregnancy testing (for urinary β-human chorionic gonadotropin [β-hCG]) is a qualitative screening test with a threshold for detection of > 20 mIU/mL of β-hCG.
 Urine qualitative testing is 95% to 100% sensitive and specific as compared with serum testing.
 Dilute urine, particularly when β-hCG levels are < 50 mIU/mL, may result in a false-negative result.
 Qualitative serum testing for the diagnosis of pregnancy is virtually 100% sensitive for detecting β-hCG levels > 5 mIU/mL and should be performed when the diagnosis of EP is considered but urine results are negative.

 The primary goal of US in suspected EP is to determine if an IUP is present, since US cannot rule out the presence of EP.
 The transabdominal examination is usually performed first due to its wider field of view; the transvaginal examination is performed if the transabdominal examination is not diagnostic.
-When US reveals an unequivocal IUP and no other abnormalities, EP is effectively excluded unless the ...
+When US reveals an unequivocal IUP and no other abnormalities, EP is effectively excluded ...